acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Provides more meaningful comparison between models

 Our basketball detector achieves a PDQ of 0.72, compared to 0.56 for a standard detector without uncertainty estimation.

+**Why this matters for basketball detection**: PDQ provides a more comprehensive evaluation of detection quality, including uncertainty estimation.
+This helps develop models that not only accurately detect basketballs but also provide reliable uncertainty estimates, which are crucial for robot decision-making.

 ### 15.10 Probability Calibration